theseanything/civilservicelgbt.github.io/_posts/2019-02-05-vice-chair-appointments.md

 ### Application deadline

-The deadline for applications is 1 April 2019.
+The deadline for applications is 11:59pm on 1 April 2019.
 Late applications will not be accepted.

 Applications will be marked on a 1 to 7 scale, as used in standard Civil Service recruitment.